Metropolitan City of Sassari

-The Metropolitan City of Sassari (Città metropolitana di Sassari; Tzitade metropolitana de Tàtari) is a metropolitan city in the autonomous island region of Sardinia in Italy.
+The Metropolitan City of Sassari (Note: città metropolitana di Sassari; tzitade metropolitana de Tàtari; ziddai metroporitana di Sàssari; ciutat metropolitana de Sàsser; cità metrupulitana di Sassari.) is a metropolitan city in the autonomous island region of Sardinia (Italy).
 Its capital is Sassari, the second-largest city in Sardinia.

-The province was carved out from the former province of Sassari on April 16, 2021 and became functional on April 1, 2025.
-It has 312,555 inhabitants across its 66 municipalities.
+The Metropolitan City was carved out from the former Province of Sassari on April 16, 2021 and became functional on April 1, 2025.
+It has 311,128 inhabitants across its 66 municipalities.

 History

-The province of Sassari absorbed the province of Olbia-Tempio by a regional decree in 2016.
+The Province of Sassari absorbed the province of Olbia-Tempio by a regional decree in 2016.

 On April 16, 2021, under Sardinian Regional Council's Regional Law Nr.
-7, the province was restored as the Metropolitan City of Sassari, becoming the country's newest metropolitan city.
+7, the Province was restored as the Metropolitan City of Sassari, becoming the country's newest metropolitan city.
 The province became fully functional on April 1, 2025.

 Geography

 Facing the Sardinian Sea to the west and north, the province is bordered by the province of Oristano to the east, the province of Nuoro to the southeast and the province of Gallura North-East Sardinia to the east.
 It has an area of 4285.91 km2.

-The province includes the historical regions of Goceano, Meilogu, Nurra, Romangia and Sassarese, as well as parts of Anglona and Monteacuto.
+The province includes the Sardinian historical regions of Goceano, Meilogu, Nurra, Romangia and Sassarese, as well as parts of Anglona and Monteacuto.